 Feeling the music: Deaf fans get access to live music

-Bringing to life a concept little known in mainstream culture, ConnectHear organized the first deaf inclusive concert in collaboration with Strings at Habib University.
-Due to their diverse needs, the Deaf population has been excluded from enjoying the same event entertainments as the hearing; organizing this concert was putting an end to this and debunking the myth that concerts are hearing-exclusive.
+Bringing to life a concept little known in mainstream culture, ConnectHear organised the first deaf inclusive concert in collaboration with Strings at Habib University.
+Due to their diverse needs, the Deaf population has been excluded from enjoying the same event entertainments as the hearing; organising this concert meant putting an end to this discriminatory culture and debunking the myth that concerts are only hearing-exclusive.

-A concept unfamiliar to most, this great initiative was made possible by way of our wonderful sign language interpreters, their interpretation, special lighting, and vibrations of the sound system all of which fed into each other to convey a holistic interpretation of music.
+A concept unfamiliar to most, this great initiative was made possible by way of our wonderful sign language interpreters.
+Their interpretation, special lighting, and vibrations of the sound system fed into every person to convey a holistic interpretation of music.

 With a wide host of vibrations, backdrop lighting, artistic installations, and sign language interpretation, every drumbeat, every guitar chord, every bass frequency, and every vocal note was made accessible.
 The end result was a dancing, beaming crowd enjoying, and having the time of their lives with every melody they felt.

-Tugging at our heartstrings, we are grateful for the band and our sponsor Magnus Communication for joining hands with us on making this unforgettable night possible and for Forbes, Tribune, Dawn, MangoBaaz, Business Recorder and Daily Pakistan for covering the event.
+Tugging at our heartstrings, we are grateful for the band and our sponsor Magnus Communications for joining hands with us and making this unforgettable night possible and for Forbes, Tribune, Dawn, MangoBaaz, Business Recorder and Daily Pakistan for covering the event.